jlivingood/Broadband-Labels/Possible-BITAG-Outline.md

 # Draft Outline

 ## Background
-FCC BB label rulemaking, deadline, etc.
+Explain the FCC BB label rulemaking, the October 2024 deadline, etc.

 ## Why a Common Format is Useful
+Easier for providers, better for consumers and researchers, lower cost for the FCC, etc.

 ## Definition of Format

+### File Type
+Explore pros and cons of XML, CSV, other formats.

+### File Name
+Explore formatting of file name.

+### File Contents
-Fields, values for fields, etc.
+Field types, values for fields, etc.

+## Observations and Recommendations

+## Appendix: Sample Machine-Readable File

 # Schedule